 |Primary (rear) Camera||8-megapixel with flash|

 For a budget smartphone, the Nokia 3 does have impressive hardware.
 For starters, the 8-megapixel cameras and 2630mAh battery seem quite good.
 It comes with stock Android 7.0 Nougat for a clutter-free look.
 It features an 8-megapixel camera on both the front and back.
 The Nokia 3 is backed by a 2650mAh battery.

 - 8-megapixel cameras

 - 3.5mm headphone jack

-The Nokia 3 does not have many features.
+The Nokia 3 features a polycarbonate body and metallic frame on the sides.
+It measures 143.4 x 71.4 x 8.4mm.
+The Nokia 3 does not have too many special features.
 However, you don’t expect much from a budget smartphone now, do you?
-Even then, it comers with NFC, which is not as popular in this segment as it should be yet.
-So, that is one trick of this phone its maker can capitalise on.
+Even then, it comes with NFC, which is not as popular in this segment as it should be yet.
+So, that is one trick of this phone its maker can capitalize on.
 Will this phone be able to script a success story for Nokia as a brand?
 Let’s keep our verdict on this phone reserved for later.